 Rowayton Fireworks will light up the sky offshore from Bayley Beach Tuesday evening, July 4th.
 The fireworks, sponsored by the RCA, will be launched from a barge beginning at 9:15pm.
 The performance will last approximately 30 minutes.

-Access to parking at Bayley Beach will be according to daytime rules: vehicles with a Bayley Beach sticker will be admitted, a $25 charge will be collected from vehicles without a sticker.
+Access to parking at Bayley Beach will be according to daytime rules: vehicles with a Bayley Beach sticker will be admitted, a $40 Special Event Parking Fee will be charged to non-residents.
 The parking lot is expected to fill up early.
 For Bayley Beach rules and regulations, visit the Sixth Taxing District’s website.

 Cars parked illegally will be towed to the lower lot of the Rowayton Community Center; owners will be fined $50 plus towing costs, payable at 11:00pm.
 Afterwards, cars will be taken to Connecticut Towing, 13 Church Street, Norwalk.